There are many different types of scams but they all have the same purpose - to get their victims to part with their money.

 Look out for suspicious emails.
 Do not click on the links or attachments and do not respond to any unsolicited messages or calls asking for your personal or financial details.

 Reporting a crime

-If you have been a victim of fraud or cyber crime, report it via the Action Fraud website (opens in new window) or by calling them on 0300 123 2040.
+If you have been a victim of fraud or cyber crime, call 0300 123 2040 or report it online on the Action Fraud website (opens in new window).

 The Citizens Advice Consumer Service will notify Trading Standards.
 Action Fraud will collate the information and pass it on to the Police service where the issues are originating from.